Packs Activities Blog About Newsletter

 High-contrast cards

-8 black-and-white cards for newborns (0–6 months).
+8 black-and-white cards for the earliest months.

 Matching game

-8 full-page illustrations to colour in.
+8 full-page illustrations to color in.

 Print specs